 (b) Assuming sound propagates from the source as a spherical wave, calculate the sound intensity at a distance of $45\,\rm cm$ from the person and its corresponding decibel level.

 The sound level for this intensity is found to be $\beta=106.4\,\rm dB$.
-When we are moving closer to the source, the energy we will receive increases five times, but the sound level only changes by $6.9\,\rm dB$.
+When we move closer to the source, the energy we receive increases fivefold, but the sound level only changes by $6.9\,\rm dB$.

-As a side note, we are going to derive the difference in decibel levels $\beta_1$ and $\beta_2$ of a sound source at two different distances from it.
+As a side note, let’s derive the difference in decibel levels $\beta_1$ and $\beta_2$ of a sound source at two different distances from it.

 Problem (8): If we made the amplitude of a sound wave $4.2$ times greater then,